blabla1337/skf-flask/skf/markdown/knowledge_base/168-knowledge_base--TLS_certificate_public_key_pinning--.md

 not have to occur in an OnConnect callback, its often most convenient because the underlying connection information is readily available.

-for more extended information on different types of implementation please see: https://www.owasp.org/index.php/Certificate_and_Public_Key_Pinning
+For more extended information on different types of implementation please see: https://www.owasp.org/index.php/Certificate_and_Public_Key_Pinning